Make a yummy Baked Alaska and learn at the same time.

-1. Firstly you need to separate the egg yolk from the egg white.
-The easiest way to do this is crack the egg into your hand over a bowl.
-Catch the yolk and let the white drain through you fingers.
+1. Firstly, you need to separate the egg yolk from the egg white.
+The easiest way to do this is to crack the egg into your hand over a bowl.
+Catch the yolk and let the white drain through your fingers.
 Put the yolk into a separate bowl.
 Try to get as much of the white as possible.

-3. Pre -heat your oven to highest gas mark.
+3. Pre-heat your oven to the highest gas mark.